hampet1/cultural-classifier/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The optimal way is to conduct a daily update to allow this app to precisely monitor and to track your mood/mental state.
+Eleborate on classification and interactive map usage !!!!!!!!!!!!!!!

-For more info please checkout the website's [guideline](https://cultural-classifier.herokuapp.com/about-project)
+For more info please checkout the website's [about project](https://cultural-classifier.herokuapp.com/about-project)

 ## More resources

 The scientific paper which backs up the whole idea of applying machine learning model for classification purposes in such fields as archeology is available [here](https://www.sciencedirect.com/science/article/abs/pii/S1040618220303657)

+## Known issues (work in progress)

+It's absolutely crucial to collect more data regarding these archaeologically hard to determine cultures to fully understand potencial of this quite a new approach.
+At this stage the amount of data is not sufficient, that's why we should take this project for the time being with a grain of salt.

 <!-- LICENSE -->
 ## License